yascml/yascml/packages/docs/src/reference/meta.json.md

 * Type: `string`
 * Default: `void`

 Specifies which game this mod is designed for.
+Support stringified [RegExp](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Regular_expressions).
 If the value does not match the current game name, the loader will refuse to load it.

 ## `cssFiles`